LautaroCepeda-Developer/Fictice_E-Commerce/README.md

 ## Running Tests

-To test my endpoints, perform the tests on Postman collections using the batch request execution tool and the Postman API that allows you to write tests in javascript code.
+To test the endpoints, I perform the tests on Postman collections using the batch request execution tool and the Postman API that allows you to write tests in javascript code.

 ## API Reference